 effort to type.

 You can read more about

 Expect in documentation.

 The second new feature is support for PCOV.
 I didn't find what that acronym (or is it a word?) means, but it is a PHP extension especially written to provide code coverage functionality.
 So it is fast.
-Now, Tester supports three code coverage engines and question arose about which one to choose when more available.
-I defined following priority:
+Now, Tester supports three code coverage engines and the question arose about which one to choose when more available.
+I defined the following priority:

 - PCOV, because it is a specialized tool

 - PHPDBG SAPI, because I suppose that the code coverage is the only reason to run it